ostrowskaanna/ostrowskaanna/README.md

-### Welcome to my profile!
+### Hello and welcome to my profile!
+I'm a student of AGH University of Sciene and Technology.
-🌱 I’m currently learning how to use GitHub.
+I’m currently learning how to use GitHub.🌱
+I'm a part of a project which is called PyChess- link on my website!
 ***
 **Github Page**
 here is link:

 [aostrowska_page](https://ostrowskaanna.github.io/)

-*still working on it*
+that's my first time with HTML